wfbradley/snpko/README.md

 python master.py --input data/fake_SNP_data.csv
 ```

 This will produce a variety of output files in the `data/` directory and may take several hours to run.
-The final output will appear as `data/final.txt`.
+The final output files will appear in `data/results/`.
+In particular, output includes:
+* `knockoff_trials.txt`: By default, we run 100 independent knockoffs for each experiment, and measure the percentage of knockoff trials in which a particular SNP shows up, for each label that we are predicting.
+(For example, we might find that `rs12345` is a significant predictor for `symptom4`.)

 By examining `master.py`, you will see that there are a series of individual scripts run in
 order.
 It is possible to run any one of these scripts individually; all take the same
 command-line arguments (which are specified in `snpko_utils.py`)

-For the record, the command that we run on the intended data for the original experiment was:
+For the record, the command for our original experimental data (which we cannot include :
 ```
-python master.py --input_file 6.28.18.xlsx --skip_rows 1 --fastPHASE_path ~/bin
+python master.py --input_file 6.28.18.xlsx --skip_rows 1
 ```

 ## Author